sdl002/R_Docker_Intro/README.md

 It is now common practice to use Docker is most large workflows, and it fits *really* well into automated and modular workflows.

-An easy to follow example on  how to use dev and prod environments with AWS, with EC2 instances, can be found at this [blog](https://mherman.org/blog/on-demand-test-environments-with-docker-and-aws-ecs/)

 &nbsp;
 &nbsp;